JinYangprominent1994/LaneLines/README.md

 Creating a Great Writeup
 ---
-For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
+For this project, a great writeup should provide a detailed response to the "Reflection"

 There are three parts to the reflection:

 1. Describe the pipeline